 Risk management – Risk analysis is often a solo effort by the project manager.
 But high performance means at least two things: the whole team is engaged; experts all contribute their specialist advice.
 Secondly, response to risk is expressed in firm actions, owned and taken on by individuals.
 High priority actions are fully considered as part of the senior leaders’ agenda.

 Decision making – Significant decisions – particularly those relating to key projects ongoing – follow a disciplined process, with experts at senior to junior levels all having a part to play.
 The process for a decision is understood – who will be the decision-maker (not always the most senior leader) and the timetable for consultation, analysis, and so on.

 Learning – Last in the least but no way least – as this is very often badly done in our sector – regular reviews in projects identify continuous improvement actions; both in technical/tactical matters and in communication and team behaviours.
 Projects as they close trigger thorough lessons-learned analyses, subsequently incorporated into routine operations.

 How does this sort of performance develop in an organisation?
 It is not achieved simply by setting up structures – matrix organisations for example; neither simply by designing ‘perfect’ project processes.

 We use our High Performance Organisation model to describe some critical elements that senior leaders need to consider – and action on.

 It’s not so easy for busy managers to assess and balance all of these elements – we can help you to do so, and develop high performance project management with a minimum of expediture!

-We’d be pleased to talk to you – a Free exploratory Conversation with no prior commitment – contact us here.
+We’d be pleased to talk to you – an Exploratory Conversation with no prior commitment – contact us here.

 Keep in touch also with updates and helpful information by joining our Community.